bruno-415/music-video/README.md

 1. Fork [this repository](https://github.com/APCSLowell/Starfield)
 2. First, finish the `NormalParticle` class.
 It will need the following members:
   * 5 data members: X and Y positions, Color, Angle and Speed.
 (Hint use doubles for X, Y, Speed and Angle)
-  * `public Particle()`, the class constructor
+  * `NormalParticle()`, the class constructor
-  * `public void move()`, Takes the cos of the angle times the speed and adds it to the X coordinate.
+  * `void move()`, Takes the cos of the angle times the speed and adds it to the X coordinate.
 Does the same to Y with the sin of the angle.
   * `void show()`, sets the current color to the color of the particle and draws a dot using ellipse()
 3. Now finish the program's `setup()` and `draw()`
 4. Add one Particle variable, and make sure you can see it move